-While at CTIA (News - Alert) 2013 last week, amongst a slew of seemingly never ending vendor meetings we did manage to connect with a company we were in fact very much looking to connect with.
+While at CTIA (News - Alert) 2013 last week, amongst a slew of seemingly never-ending vendor meetings we did manage to connect with a company we were in fact very much looking to connect with.
 Infinite Convergence, a subsidiary of Infinite Computer Solutions, is another of those companies that we will classify as a CTIA 2013 Gem.
 We caught up with Infinite’s president and CEO, Anurag Lal, who walked us through the company’s latest suite of products, chief among them the company’s new RCS capabilities, with which Anurag hopes to bring the wireless carriers into the 21st century of messaging.

-Infinite Convergence was born out of the original Motorola back in 2010 when, through a series of agreements, Motorola transferred its messaging products, all related intellectual property and its messaging team employees to Infinite.
+Infinite Convergence was born out of the original Motorola back in 2010 when, through a series of agreements, Motorola transferred its messaging products, all related intellectual property, and its messaging team employees to Infinite.
 The upshot here is that, though relatively young at three years of age or so, Infinite is in fact based on an enormously deep background of messaging expertise and experiences.
-Anurag himself is part of team that has those extensive Motorola messaging roots.
+Anurag himself is part of a team that has those extensive Motorola messaging roots.

-As one might expect of a company born of Motorola, Infinite has deep access to the global carrier community to which it offers, as a one-stop shop, a number of critical messaging services:
+As one might expect of a company born of Motorola, Infinite has deep access to the global carrier community to which it offers, as a one-stop-shop, a number of critical messaging services: